 Open-plan home designs are becoming trendy again, so why not use the available space in your rental to make it more attractive for prospective tenants.
 Whether you’re aiming for a home office within a living room, or looking to merge the kitchen with the dining area, these spaces need to be well-designed to be able to take the best of both spaces.
 Smart decorating and styling ideas can make the spaces look separate but seamlessly integrated, which is much less complicated than it sounds.
-Check out these eight tips for maximizing the open floor potential in your rental property.
+Make your remodeling plan, clear out space and safely store everything in a cheap storage unit and check out these eight tips for maximizing the open floor potential in your rental property.

 Insist on symmetry